-However, following the advice of your midwife or GP to avoid infections during pregnancy (including making sure all your vaccinations are up to date before getting pregnant) may reduce the chances of your child being born with cataracts.
+But following the advice of your midwife or GP to avoid infections during pregnancy (including making sure all your vaccinations are up-to-date before getting pregnant) may reduce the chances of your child being born with cataracts.

 Information about your child